Every NFL Stadium, Ranked From Worst to First

 Check out the latest Arizona Cardinals gear.

 Location: Paradise, Nevada

 Bottom line: When the Oakland Raiders cut bait on California a few years ago and moved to their desert oasis, it was in large part because of Allegiant Stadium.
-With a price tag of $1.9 billion, it's the second-most expensive stadium in the world and will host the Super Bowl in 2024.
+With a price tag of $1.9 billion, it's the second-most expensive stadium in the world and hosted the Super Bowl in 2024.

 While the Raiders still suck and will suck for the foreseeable future, getting to watch an NFL game in Las Vegas and all Sin City has to offer can't be beaten.
 This stadium makes you feel like you just stepped into the future.

 Check out the latest Las Vegas Raiders gear.

 Bottom line: Most people know the home stadium of the Baltimore Ravens as The Bank or, most commonly, as Ravens Stadium.
 This place has had a great reputation since it opened in 1998 as a fan-friendly place to watch NFL games, and the product on the field has been consistently good.

 Making sure quarterback and former NFL MVP Lamar Jackson stayed in the fold by resigning him to a five-year, $260 million contract helps make sure the seats stay filled.